Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 For example, in the meeting room booking case you could imagine creating a table of time slots and rooms.
 Each row in this table corresponds to a particular room for a particular time period.
 Now a transaction that wants to create a booking can lock (SELECT FOR UPDATE) the rows in the table that correspond to the desired room and time period.
 After it has acquired the locks, it can check for overlapping bookings and insert a new booking as before.

-This approach is called materializing conflicts, because it takes a phantom and turns it into a lock conflict on a concrete set of rows that exist in the database.
+This approach is called **materializing conflicts**, because it takes a phantom and turns it into a lock conflict on a concrete set of rows that exist in the database.
 Unfortunately, it can be hard and error-prone to figure out how to materialize conflicts, and it’s ugly to let a concurrency control mechanism leak into the application data model.
-For those reasons, materializing conflicts should be considered a last resort if no alternative is possible.
-A serializable isolation level is much preferable in most cases.
+For those reasons, materializing conflicts should be considered a last resort if no alternative is possible. **A serializable isolation level is much preferable in most cases.**

 ## Serializability